simonbrowndotje/c4model/diagrams/01-system-context.md

 # System context diagram

-A System Context diagram is a good starting point for diagramming and documenting a software system, allowing you to step back and see the big picture.
+A system context diagram is a good starting point for diagramming and documenting a software system, allowing you to step back and see the big picture.
 Draw a diagram showing your system as a box in the centre, surrounded by its users and the other systems that it interacts with.